 Yes.
 Telemedicine visits meet the strict standards of the Health Insurance Portability and Accountability Act (HIPAA).
 This means your privacy is protected just like all your visits with your healthcare providers.Back to top

 How will my telemedicine visit work?

-If you decide to take part in this program, we will schedule your appointment with your doctor as a telemedicine visit.
-On the day of your appointment, you will go to MSK Westchester.
-After you check in, a member of our staff will take you to an exam room that has the video system in it.
-We will close the door to give you privacy like other visits, and a nurse will be in the room with you.
+If you have your telemedicine visit from an MSK Regional site, you’ll need to go to that site on the day of your appointment.
+After you check in, a member of our staff will take you to an exam room.
+The exam room will have a video system in it.
+We’ll close the door to give you privacy, and a nurse will be in the room with you.
 Your nurse will check your vital signs and explain how the system works.
-At the time of your appointment, the nurse will call your doctor’s office using the touch screen.
-You may see the Physician Office Assistant from your Manhattan doctor’s office on the screen while they transfer your call.
-Once you’re connected, you will see your doctor on a large video monitor and you’ll see and hear each other just like you would if you were in the same office together.
-When talking with your doctor, look at the screen to keep eye contact, just like in person.
-If you’re having trouble seeing or hearing your doctor, tell the Session Assistant or nurse who brought you to the room.
+At the time of your appointment, your nurse will call your healthcare provider’s office using the touch screen.
+You may see the Office Coordinator from your doctor’s office on the screen while they transfer your call.
+Once you’re connected, you’ll see your healthcare provider on a large video monitor and you’ll see and hear each other just like you would if you were in the same office together.
+When talking with your healthcare provider, look at the screen to keep eye contact, just like in person.
+If you’re having trouble seeing or hearing your healthcare provider, tell the Care Coordinator or nurse who brought you to the room.

-If you don’t feel well, or if you’re uncomfortable at any time during your visit, tell your doctor or nurse.
-If you need help, you’ll just press the red call button on the back wall of the room.Back to top
+If you don’t feel well, or if you’re uncomfortable at any time during your visit, tell your healthcare provider.
+If you need help, press the red call button on the back wall of the room.Back to top

 Does my telemedicine visit go in my medical record?

 Yes.
 Your healthcare provider will document the visit in your medical record in the same way they would if your visit were in person.Back to top

 A few days after your telemedicine visit, we’ll send you a survey about your experience.
 Your feedback is important to us.
 We’ll use it to improve this service and keep it available to our patients.Back to top